QuiltServerTools/HeyThatsMine/README.md

 Permission node: `htm.command.quiet`

 ### Config
-`canTrustedPlayersBreakChests`: Toggles whether players trusted to a locked container can break the container, set to false by default meaning only the owner can break a locked container.
+`canTrustedPlayersBreakChests`: Toggles whether players trusted to a locked container can break the container (set to false by default meaning only the owner can break a locked container).

 `defaultFlags`:
     - `hoppers`: Toggles whether hoppers can pull from locked containers by default, true by default meaning hoppers can pull from locked containers.
-`autolockingContainers`: List of containers which will be set to PRIVATE by default, remove or comment out items in the list to make them set to public by default.
+`autolockingContainers`: List of containers which will be set to PRIVATE by default (remove or comment out items in the list to make them set to public by default).

 ### Additional permissions